 Centenary College offers a Bachelor of Arts in English and a minor in English.
-Students majoring in English may choose one of the following concentrations: Literary Studies, Creative Writing, or Film and Cultural Studies.
+Students majoring in English generally concentrate their studies in either Literary and Cultural Studies or Creative Writing.
+Students may also elect to fulfill requirements for both concentrations.